 But what did we get?
 Stellar pics of the pileated babies (with the added bonus of an interesting show).
 While those babies weren’t quite brave enough to make the leap that day, one was gone from the hole the next day.
 And the other followed the day after.
 So: Desire granted, and just in the nick of time.

 Riveting Story of the Week

-And so that is my most riveting story of the week; the girls and I are pretty interested to see what the rest of the summer will bring.
-I can’t lie, I’m hoping there are no more broken glasses in my future, but I’m smart enough to know that’s probably asking for a little bit too much.
+The girls and I are pretty interested to see what the rest of the summer will bring.
+I can’t lie, though, I’m hoping there are no more broken glasses in my future, but I’m smart enough to know that’s probably asking for a little bit too much.
 As for the manifesting?
 If you want to try some of your own, don’t worry about waiting until next June; now is as good a time as any.
 Gather your pen and paper and start jotting those desires down.
 A magic fridge helps, but don’t worry, it’s not strictly necessary.
 Start manifesting, and the results may (will probably) surprise you.

 - 4 large potatoes (sliced into sticks or wedges)

 - 1-2 teaspoons chili powder (adjust based on spicy preference)